MicrosoftDocs/pipelines-javascript/README.md

 Microsoft and any contributors reserve all others rights, whether under their respective copyrights, patents, or trademarks, whether by implication, estoppel or otherwise.

-This should trigger a new pipeline run.
-Indeed, it did.
-Now lets make a branch out of it.